 For those who have picked up the ukulele because it is so easy to learn, upbeat popular songs with simple chord structures are great options to start with.
 So Maroon 5’s irresistible three-chord pop hit “Sunday Morning” perfectly fits the bill.

-This enduring Beatles ballad has a few more than three chords to it (there are 12, for those who are counting), but it’s more than worth the effort to learn.
+This enduring Beatles ballad has a few more than three chords to it (there are 12, for those who are counting); but it’s more than worth the effort to learn.
 “Hey Jude” is just one of those songs that everybody recognizes and enjoys singing along with at gatherings of family and friends.
+Paul McCartney created a masterpiece with this song.

 “No Woman, No Cry”